thedatagata/aep-event-forwarder-lambda/README.md

 ### Secret Access Issues

 - **Error**: "Secrets Manager can't find the specified secret"
-  - **Solution**: Make sure you've created the secret with the exact name used in your template parameters.
+  - **Solution**: Make sure you've created the secret with the exact name "aep-event-forwarder-creds".

 - **Error**: "User is not authorized to perform secretsmanager:GetSecretValue"
   - **Solution**: Ensure your AWS user and Lambda execution role have Secrets Manager permissions.